Subscribe to stay updated

 - YouTube is the platform of choice for hosting long-form or serialized video content.

-The key is to evaluate where your audience is scrolling and give them valuable content on those platforms.
+When creating your B2B social media strategy, the key is to evaluate where your audience is scrolling and give them valuable content on those platforms.

 Be sure that the platform and message you send fit the medium.
 For example, posts featuring photos are better on Instagram and Pinterest than YouTube or LinkedIn.